Unit dedicated to combating increase in hate crimes in CT

 In Connecticut, the state police now have a new hate crimes unit.

-“Something can happen in one town, you know, a town over, a state over another, and sort of happens and we have to connect those incidents,” said Sgt.
+“Something can happen in one town, you know, a town over, a state over, another incident happens and we have to connect those incidents,” said Sgt.
 Kenneth Vantresca, Hate Crimes Detective.

 Racist fliers found in West Hartford and Enfield were linked to the Northeast Nationalist Social Club.